alecxe/eslint-plugin-protractor/docs/rules/no-repetitive-selectors.md

 }
 ```

-The `.container #parent` part in this case is repeated and should be reused instead:
+:thumbsup: The `.container #parent` part in this case is repeated and should be reused instead:

 ```js
 var MyPage = function () {